luciany/niy/examples/colorizing_photos/README.md

 ====
 We tried to implement a [Github Project](https://github.com/emilwallner/Coloring-greyscale-images-in-Keras) using Niy, but encountered some problems

-To make it run faster on CPU, we designed a simple model:
+To make it run faster on CPU, we redesigned the model:
 <br><img src="files/model.png" max-width="500px" /><br>
 Input is black & white photo, output is colorized photo, there are 20 train samples in total